 Apart from producing the daily news based on a variety of written sources, reporters are encouraged to pitch original pieces, conduct interviews in English and Spanish, and do on-the-ground reporting.

-Colombia Reports encourages pro-active innovation in reporting and publishing as long accuracy trmains as perfect as humanlu possible.
+Colombia Reports encourages pro-active innovation in reporting and publishing as long as accuracy remains as perfect as humanly possible.

 Reporters will be working with extraordinary independence.
 We have office hours, but we don’t necessarily keep them.

 If you want to do an internship with Colombia Reports, some journalism or writing experience is desirable, but not necessary.
 A certain level of Spanish is a must.

 The internship program is free.
 We’re grateful for your time and energy.
 Take into account that the minimum cost of living in Medellin is around $600 per month.
 We are unfortunately not in the position to offer paid internships.

 Volunteers are responsible for finding their own housing in Medellin.
 However, we are happy to help you find a place that fits your budget and needs.
 It’s important our interns are comfortable.
 Finding appropriate accommodation has proven easy for all interns and volunteers.